paddytobias/trainingmgmt/PITCHME.md

 @title[Introduction]

-# Managing engagement content and delivery
+# Managing group engagement

 <p><div align=center>Dr Paddy Tobias, eResearch Analyst</div></p>

 <p><div align=center>Intersect Australia</div></p>

-<iframe class = "center" data-src="https://instagram.com/p/BjGzDGzBs3D/"></iframe>

 Note:
 * talk about the process Intersect is going through to professionalise our training delivery, and why?
-* As the university library is changing in its role and its clientele are changing (I don't think that's too controversial to say), I imagine there is some motivations in this library to effectively engage your primary stakeholders
+* As university libraries are changing in their role along with the changing needs of their clientele, I imagine there is some motivation in this library to effectively engage
-* well Intersect is going through a similar process at the moment, about how to provide service delivery most effectively!
+* well Intersect is going through a similar process at the moment, about how to provide service delivery, specifically to do with our training, most effectively!
 * for intersect, our main offering to universities has been our training program. we are the biggest training provider specifically for researchers, in Aust, a position which we have fallen into, rather than by grand strategy

 ---